ProjectW81XWH1910495/iRCT/README.md

 Return value: A single float indicating the relation between the treatment and the outcome

-This function uses the afforementioned propensity scores to perform a matching estimator method and then finds the average treatment outcome.
+This function uses logistical regression and weighting of treated and untreated columns in order to determine average treatment effect via matching.

+NOTE: This method is much faster than the other methods due to a much more efficient non-iterative matching approach being used.

 #### Example: